Schaechtle/VentIPyN/Experiments/README.txt

 Every single model must have at least one experimental setting for inference.
 Testing more than one can be  indicated with ';'after each inference routine of interest.

 Edit, 2015-09-14: We want to allow for dynamic inference, that is only infer over  hyper-parameters that are actually used in the current structure.
 We add the prefix "ds" for dynamically scoped. e.g "dsfoo:bar", to every inference string that has is dynamically scoped. foo is a Venture string that if samples returns a list of integers.
 The integers indicate scopes.
-For every item in this list of integers the inference will run ("(mh (quote "+str(item)+" ) one bar)"). bar is the number of mh steps we take for every scope.
+For every item in this list of integers the inference will run ("(mh (quote "+str(item)+" ) one bar times number of parameters in this kernel)"). bar is the number of mh steps we take for every scope.

 An example instructions for this could by